-A study by Harvard University6 found that the imposition of quotas has resulted not only in greater gender diversity, but also in a more professional and formal approach to the selection of board members.
+A study by Harvard University found that the imposition of quotas has resulted not only in greater gender diversity, but also in a more professional and formal approach to the selection of board members.
 In Norway, for instance, after the introduction of gender quotas, the entire process of recruiting board directors became more rigorous and professional.
-The nomination requirements were clarified, the responsibility of the board nomination committee was acknowledged and the focus on the composition of boards was improved.7
+The nomination requirements were clarified, the responsibility of the board nomination committee was acknowledged and the focus on the composition of boards was improved.36

-"I am not a great supporter of quotas but in this case it's making difference", the CEO of one of Europe's largest executive search firms said in an interview on gender quotas in Norway.
+"I am not a great supporter of quotas but in this case it's making difference," the CEO of one of Europe's largest executive search firms said in an interview on gender quotas in Norway.
 "It has changed the conversation.
-It clearly has been put on the agenda of companies."8 content/uploads/2016/04/EWoB-quant-report-WEB-spreads.pdf> last accessed 15 January 2018.
-4 The countries that showed higher growth in gender diversity on boards are Italy (which had the lowest starting point,
+It clearly has been put on the agenda of companies."37